 The executive summary provides a succinct synopsis of the business plan and highlights the key points raised in.
 It often includes the company's mission statement and the description of products and services.
 I and many experts, including the Small Business Administration, recommend writing the executive summary one last time.
 The customer analysis section of the business plan evaluates the customer segments that the company serves.

 In this section, the company must convey the needs of its target customers.
 Then, you must show how your products and services meet these needs to the point where the customer pays for them.
 Since 1999, Growthink has developed business plans for thousands of companies that have achieved resounding success.
-As you can imagine, the customer segments you choose will have a big impact on the type of business you operate, as different segments often have different needs.
+The marketing and sales plan component of your business plan details your strategy for penetrating target markets.